 A. It depends on the terrain, tire pressure, sealant brand, suspension set up, rim fitment and rider ability.
 Under normal conditions our foam inserts have lasted 6 months (and more) of hard riding.
 For best results, we recommend removing the inserts every 3-4 weeks for cleaning & changing the tire sealant.

-A. Tire pressure is very difficult to recommend due to the number of variables in tire brand, tire casing structure, rubber compound, rim brand, rim material, bike/suspension set up, rider ability, terrain, etc.
+*Tire pressure is very difficult to recommend due to the number of variables in tire brand, tire casing structure, rubber compound, rim brand, rim material, rim inner width, bike/suspension set up, rider ability, terrain, etc.

-Flat Tire Defender® has performed extensive field testing using a variety of tire brands, rim brands, rim inner width, bike/suspension set up and rider levels.
-Based on these tests, Flat Tire Defender® offers a tire pressure guide shown on our website product information & order pages for your reference.
+Flat Tire Defender has performed extensive field testing using a wide range of tire pressures to best determine a PSI guide.
 Please remembered this is only a guide.
-It’s up to each Flat Tire Defender® user to determine the proper tire inflation pressure that best suits their choice of tire, rim, terrain, bike set up, suspension set up and riding ability.
+It’s up to each Flat Tire Defender user to determine the proper tire inflation pressure that best suits their choice of tire, rim, terrain, bike set up, suspension set up and riding ability.

 A. Yes.
 Foam inserts are designed to run tubeless and sealant is required to seal tire casing, tire bead and rim leaks.